• Skip to main content

 Onions: Red onions are my favorite kind of onion for eating raw.
 They have a bit less bite and tend to be a little sweeter.
 They also have the added benefit of being beautiful!
 You can swap sweet yellow onions, Vidalia onions or shallots instead.

-Lime Juice: Lime juice adds necessary acid to the guacamole, which not only adds flavor, but also helps to prevent oxidation for a little while.
+Lime Juice: Lime juice adds necessary acid to the guacamole.
+Lime not only adds flavor, but also helps to prevent oxidation for a little while.
 Since this is a fresh dish, I recommend using fresh lime juice for optimal flavor.

 How to Make Guacamole Recipe?